lewark/gui.lua/README.md

 ## Documentation

-Documentation is provided in the file [docs.md](https://github.com/knector01/gui.lua/blob/master/docs.md), though it is currently incomplete.
-See [demo.lua](https://github.com/knector01/gui.lua/blob/master/demo.lua) for a usage example, or look at [inv.lua](https://github.com/knector01/inv.lua) to see the library used in a full program.
+Documentation is provided in the file [docs.md](https://github.com/knector01/gui.lua/blob/master/docs.md).
+See [demo.lua](https://github.com/knector01/gui.lua/blob/master/demo.lua) for a usage example, or check out my other software [inv.lua](https://github.com/knector01/inv.lua) to see the GUI toolkit used in a full program.